 Now that Summer is here, parking departments at colleges and universities have some much needed downtime as campuses thin out.

-While many will want to just enjoy the warm weather and vacations, some must spend this time thinking about how to improve their permit process.
+While many will want to just enjoy the warm weather and vacations, some must spend this time thinking about how to improve their fall semester permit process.

 If the latter is you, don’t worry.
-We’ve compiled four recommendations to help you achieve both.
+We’ve compiled five recommendations to help you achieve both.